getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 function:core::panicking::begin_panic      ^-app -app ^-group
 ```

-Here we tell the system that all frames, from begin-panic to the crash location, are not part of the application (including the panic frame itself).
+Here we tell the system that all frames from begin-panic to the crash location are not part of the application (including the panic frame itself).
 All frames above are also in all cases irrelevant for grouping.

 Likewise, you can also chop off the base of a stack trace.
 This is particularly useful if you have different main loops that drive an application: